 I think what is livestreamed should be as close as possible to the worship services congregations are used to, and to the way they are usually conducted.
 Congregations using online communications could send the worship bulletin to the members with their weekly e-newsletter so that congregants can follow the service from home.

 The pastor and organist/musician would be present.
 Candles are lighted on the altar.
 The pastor wears customary vestments.
-A couple of lay people might be present (spaced out) to serve as a reader (Scripture, intercessions) and a singer (assist in singing the hymns and liturgical chants).
-Most of the service would be spoken but at least the hymns should be played and the stanzas sung by the soloist.
+A couple of lay people might be present (spaced out) to serve as a reader (Scripture, intercessions) and a singer (to assist in singing the hymns and liturgical chants).
+Most of the service would be spoken but at least the hymns should be played and the stanzas sung by those present.
 Some of the people watching at home might join in singing.
+Copies of the order of worship can be made available online.

 In the absence of a congregation Holy Communion should not be celebrated.
 It would be valid but not a good sign since only the few people present could receive while the rest of the congregation watching at home is excluded.
 Protestants would not be into “ocular Communion,” that is, receiving a spiritual benefit just from seeing the sacrament.
-We have taught that it is meant to be consumed as food.
+We have taught that the sacrament is meant to be consumed as food and drink.
 This means that a form of Ante-Communion (liturgy of the Word) would be used or Morning Prayer (Matins).

 February 28, 2020